Professor Alasdair Rae

-I’m a big believer in the idea that Universities are first and foremost about learning and teaching.
+I’m a firm believer in the idea that Universities are first and foremost about learning and teaching.
 This idea, combined with my belief that students should also have access to the latest research in their field, means that my teaching is closely linked to my research.